takn/SimpleBlockExplorer/README.md

 * View      = BlockListFragment
 * ViewModel = BlockListViewModel

-BlockListViewModel provides a LiveData observable to which the BlockListFragment subscribes to.
+BlockListViewModel provides a LiveData observable to which the BlockListFragment subscribes.
 A simple button from the fragment invokes a block refresh to BlockListViewModel.

 The data for BlockListViewModel is provided via the BlockRepository interface.